cyclejs/old-website/_posts/2015-01-28-basic-examples.md

 <a class="jsbin-embed" href="http://jsbin.com/qegebu/embed?output">JS Bin on jsbin.com</a>

 In the previous example, we had the actions *decrement* and *increment*.
 In this example, we have "change weight" and "change height".
-These seem straight-forward to implement.
+These seem straightforward to implement.

 {% highlight js %}
 let changeWeight$ = DOM.get('#weight', 'input')